ivanbgd/Rope-Data-Structure-C/README.md

-# Rope-Data-Structure-C
+# Rope Data Structure in C

 ## Description

-Implementation of a data structure that can store a string and efficiently cut a part (a substring) of this string and insert it in a different position.
+A *C* implementation of a data structure that can store a string and efficiently cut a part (a substring) of this string and insert it in a different position.

 The current implementation only processes a given string.